Andy, Saskya Finland phone, mail, and travel directions

 Eckero Line:

 One (relatively) small boat goes back and forth between Grissleham Sweden and Eckero on Åland.
 Many trips a day.
 A one hour non-scenic boat ride.
-The bus from Stockholm to Grissleham is about 2 hours, the bus from Eckero to Mariehamn (near us) about 45 minutes.
+The bus from Stockholm to Grissleham is about 2 hours, the bus from Eckero to Mariehamn (near us) is about 45 minutes.
 The best schedule, the fastest, the least nice.
-A good option if you have a car.
+You can buy a ticket for the bus and boat in the Stockholm Central bus station.
+A reasonable option if you have a car.

 By plane: (Mariehamn airport code is MHQ) small planes go to Stockholm and Helsinki a few times a day.